 14. “Cherry Popsicle ” by Jann Arden

-Jann Arden is a Canadian-born pop artist and another one of those with a 30-year long career. .
-Her song “Cherry Popsicle” is about a significant other she once had.
-The singer expresses her desire to have him back in her life as she lovingly refers to him as the cherry popsicle – the title of the song.
+Jann Arden’s “Cherry Popsicle” is about a significant other she once had.
+The singer expresses her desire to have him back in her life as she lovingly refers to him as the ‘cherry popsicle’.

 15. “Hard Candy Christmas” by Dolly Parton